-As part of its ongoing digital transformation in logistics and tax control, Serbia is introducing a mandatory electronic delivery note system (e-Delivery System), which will be in effect from January 1, 2026.
+As part of its ongoing digital transformation in logistics and tax control, Serbia operates a mandatory electronic delivery note system, known as the e-Delivery Note System or e-Otpremnica system. (e-Delivery System).
 This system is designed to digitize the documentation of goods movement across the country, with the aim of increasing transparency, enhancing traceability, and ensuring better regulatory oversight.

 Scope

-Electronic consignment notes are required for most goods in transit; however, several exemptions apply based on the nature of the goods and applicable regulations.
-Notable exceptions may include:
+Electronic consignment notes are required for in-scope movements of goods.
+However, several exemptions apply based on the nature of the goods and applicable regulations.
+Notable exceptions should be reviewed against the latest law and rulebook but may include specific categories such as:

 - Goods transported via public utility networks, such as water, electricity, and gas.